-- A. It is the principal's/site administrator's responsibility to take actions as necessary to protect students and District personnel from harassment by students or staff. - B. Any student, male or female, who feels that he/she is a victim of harassment should immediately contact his/her teacher and/or principal, unless the principal or teacher is believed to be part of the harassment, in which case contact should be made with the School Associate Superintendent. - C. Any District employee who receives a harassment complaint from a student or observes harassing conduct shall notify the principal.
-The principal shall ensure that the complaint is promptly and appropriately investigated, and will ensure that there is an opportunity to present witnesses and other evidence.
-If the investigation is not conducted promptly, the School Associate Superintendent should be contacted. - D. Retaliatory behavior against any complainant or any participant in the complaint process is prohibited.

-- E. Harassment in any form against students by either a student or a District employee is grounds for severe disciplinary action.
+- a.
+It is the principal's/site administrator's responsibility to take actions as necessary to protect students and District personnel from harassment by students or staff. - b.
+Any student, male or female, who feels that he/she is a victim of harassment should immediately contact his/her teacher and/or principal, unless the principal or teacher is believed to be part of the harassment, in which case contact should be made with the School Associate Superintendent. - c.
+Any District employee who receives a harassment complaint from a student or observes harassing conduct shall notify the principal.
+The principal shall ensure that the complaint is promptly, and appropriately investigated, and will ensure that there is an opportunity to present witnesses and other evidence.
+If the investigation is not conducted promptly, the School Associate Superintendent should be contacted. - d.
+Retaliatory behavior against any complainant or any participant in the complaint process is prohibited. - e.
+Harassment in any form against students by either a student or a District employee is grounds for severe disciplinary action.
 For students, it may be the basis for suspension/expulsion in accordance with the existing disciplinary procedures.
-For staff, it may result in disciplinary action up to and including dismissal. - F. The principal/site administrator shall take appropriate actions to reinforce antidiscrimination/harassment policies.
-These actions should include the following: - Remove vulgar or offensive graffiti, pictures, or objects. - Remove vulgar or offensive graniti, pictures, or ob Provide staff in-service on the policy. - Provide start in-service on the policy.
-Provide proper notification to students. - Conduct an investigation into allegations using the procedures set forth in Regulation 4110. - 5.
-Refer the incident to the school police, if appropriate. - 6.
-Take immediate and appropriate disciplinary or remedial action as needed. - 7.
-Take appropriate follow-up actions in an attempt to ensure there are no further incidents or retaliation. - 8.
-Inform parties of the disposition of the complaint.
+For staff, it may result in disciplinary action up to and including dismissal. - f.
+The principal/site administrator shall take appropriate actions to reinforce anti-discrimination/harassment policies.
+These actions should include the following: - i.
+Removal of vulgar or offensive graffiti, pictures, or objects. - ii.
+Providing staff in-service training on the policy. - iii.
+Providing proper notification to students. - iv.
+Conducting prompt investigations into allegations using the procedures set forth in Regulation 4110. - v.
+Refer the incident to the school police, if appropriate. - vi.
+Taking immediate and appropriate disciplinary or remedial action as needed. - vii.
+Taking appropriate follow-up actions in an attempt to ensure there are no further incidents or retaliation. - viii.
+Informing parties of the disposition of the complaint.

-IV.
-Notification of Students and District Employees
+4. Notification of Students and District Employees